mdqyy/xbob.example.faceverify/doc/examples.rst

   >>> threshold = bob.measure.eer_threshold(negatives, positives)
   >>> FAR, FRR = bob.measure.farfrr(negatives, positives, threshold)

-The expected result is: FAR 83.6% and FRR 83.6% at distance threshold 2048.9
+The expected result is: FAR 16.4% and FRR 16.4% at distance threshold 2048.9

 .. note::

-  Computing eigenfaces with such a low amount of training data is usually not an excellent idea.
+  Computing eigenfaces with a low amount of training data is usually not an excellent idea.
-  Hence, the performance in this example is extremely poor.
+  Hence, the performance in this example is relatively poor.

 Gabor jet comparisons